-The certificate in integrated electronics offers a comprehensive curriculum on the design of state-of-the-art electronic circuits.
+The certificate in integrated electronics offers a comprehensive curriculum in the design of state-of-the-art electronic circuits for professionals active in the electrical engineering field.
 Course work builds on an introductory understanding of semiconductor device physics and basic circuit theory.
-The design of analog and mixed-signal circuits are addressed in courses focusing on issues and trade-offs involved in widely used circuits.
-In addition, the certificate offers an advanced course to instill an in-depth understanding of all processes involved in designing a modern integrated circuit, including electronic design automation.
+The design of analog and mixed-signal circuits are addressed in study focusing on issues and trade-offs involved in widely used circuits.
+In addition, the certificate offers an advanced in-depth understanding of all processes involved in designing a modern integrated circuit, including electronic design automation.

 This certificate primarily targets people already active in the electrical engineering field and allows experienced technicians and physical designers to become more cross-functional and stronger contributors to multidisciplinary teams.
 The curriculum provides them with a path for professional growth.